Yuvaraaj-007/Catia-V5-projects/README.md

 ## Projects
 ### 1. Jug Model
 A beginner-level part created to understand the basics of sketching, solid modeling, and surface design in CATIA V5.
+### 2. Soap holder
+A beginner-level part created to understand the basics of sketching, solid modeling, and surface design in CATIA V5.

 ## Software
 - CATIA V5